ngscheurich/lagd-api/README.md

 2018 was a great inaugural year for the [Louisiana Game Developers group (LAGD)](https://www.lagd.network/).
 We’ve hosted multiple meetups as well as [Post-Pixel](https://www.post-pixel.com/), an interactive art showcase.
 Most importantly we’ve created an inclusive space dedicated to our mission: fostering and promoting the game development community in Louisiana.
-As we move into the new year, I hope to grow LAGD even more, and would like to expand the capabilities of our current website to help support that effort.
+I hope to grow LAGD even more, and would like to expand the capabilities of our current website to help support that effort.
 This is part of that website, and includes the core logic of the application as well as a GraphQL web API.

 ## Table of Contents